Peanut Butter Pretzel Bars (No-Bake Recipe)

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Who doesn’t like No-Bake Chocolate Pretzel Peanut Butter Squares?
-This easy recipe is the perfect make-and-take for any gathering and can feed a crowd.
-Who wouldn’t love a peanut butter pretzel dessert that’s rich, gooey, and has a delightful crunch?
+Who doesnโt love peanut butter pretzel bars?
+This easy no-bake recipe is the perfect make-and-take for any gathering and can feed a crowd.
+These chocolate peanut butter squares are rich, gooey, and have a delightful crunch that everyone loves.

-- Powdered Sugar – Using powdered sugar acts as a binding ingredient that holds these bars together.
+- Powdered Sugar โ Using powdered sugar acts as a binding ingredient that holds these peanut butter bars together.

-How to make Chocolate Pretzel Peanut Butter Squares
+How to Make Peanut Butter Pretzel Bars (Step-by-Step)

 - Crush the pretzels.
 You can use a food processor, blender, or put them in a plastic bag and smash them with a rolling pin or meat mallet.
 I like leaving chunks of uncrushed pretzels for a delightful crunch.